My dog is scratching at the collar, causing redness and irritation. What should I do?

 Seresto does not need to be removed when a dog gets wet or is bathed.
 The active ingredients are contained in the collar matrix and will not be released into water.
 They spread through the lipid layer of the dog's skin and hair and even if this lipid layer is partially washed off by bathing, Seresto will quickly replenish the active ingredients and the pet will be protected again.

-However, prolonged and intense exposure to water or extensive shampooing should be avoided as the duration of activity may be reduced.
+However, prolonged and repeated exposure to water or extensive shampooing should be avoided as the duration of activity may be reduced.

 How often can I let my dog swim when using a Seresto Collar?

 Seresto is water-resistant.
 It remains effective following swimming, the use of a mild shampoo with non-detergent ingredients, or exposure to rain or sunlight.
 There is no need to remove the collar for swimming.
 Under normal conditions, i.e. less than one bath per month, it's effective for up to 8 months; for dogs that swim or bathe frequently, the duration of activity may be reduced.